fbclh/portfolio/README.md

 # Portfolio

-> Portfolio project, the goal is to start working on it from the beginning of the Microverse program and precisely replicate one of the portfolio templates provided.
+> Portfolio project, the goal was to clone precisely a Figma file, to semantic HTML and responsive CSS for both desktop and mobile screens.

 ![screenshot](img/portfolio-microverse.png)